allenai/allennlp-guide/chapters/part2/using-config-files.md

 collections, user-defined types, and polymorphism, and operating recursively.

-Under the hood, all that FromParams is doing is constructing arguments for an object from JSON, but, one you get the hang of it, this simple functionality enables you to write and modify reproducible experiments with ease.
+Under the hood, all that FromParams is doing is constructing arguments for an object from JSON, but, once you get the hang of it, this simple functionality enables you to write and modify reproducible experiments with ease.

 To construct a class from a JSON dictionary, it has to inherit from the `FromParams` abstract base